Wilbur Townsend

 How Restricting Migrants' Job Options Affects Both Migrants and Existing Residents (with Corey Allan).

-Job Matching without Price Discrimination (with Jesse Silbert).
+Job Matching without Price Discrimination (with Jesse Silbert), R&R, Games and Economic Behavior.

 We construct a job matching model to study a labor market in which firms do not price discriminate among their workers.
 While an efficient stable outcome always exists, inefficient outcomes can be stable as well.
 Workers’ preferred stable outcome is efficient.
 Firms prefer inefficient stable outcomes in which they pay lower salaries.